Overcome DEPRESSION and Learn To Thrive!

 Depression is a very common problem, with around one in five people suffering from some form of it at some point in their lives.
 There are many potential symptoms of depression, which can include: feeling sad and tearful, lack of energy, difficulty concentrating and making decisions, changes in appetite, insomnia or disturbed sleep patterns, reduced sex drive.
-There are a number of different types of depression and many contributing causes, but the following factors have all tended to be present to some extent in all depression sufferers.
-I can help you overcome depression in Massachusetts, New York & US.
+There are a number of different types of depression and many contributing causes, but the following factors have all tended to be present to some extent in all the depression sufferers that I have treated.

 Having an external locus of control is a key aspect of depression.
 To recap some of the research, Burger (1984) found that those who believed that their lives were controlled by chance or powerful others had higher levels of depression.
 Mirowsky and Ross (1990) determined that depression was associated with not feeling in control of either good outcomes or bad outcomes, or of both.